Skip to content

 Digital tools offer new possibilities for plaster-inspired art.
 They allow for easy experimentation and editing.
 Artists can create unique textures without physical limitations.

 When using digital plaster effects, aim for realism.
 Study how light interacts with real plaster.
 This knowledge will improve your digital renderings.
+Balance digital and traditional elements in your work.

 Tips for Mastering Plaster Art for Drawings